Photography is like magic. You can capture beautiful moments and display them over and over again to remind you.

 6. 10 tips for a perfect image composition

-Another mistake that photography beginners like to make is to simply photograph without thinking about the image composition.
-I know!
-When you start with photography you’re happy to get the camera settings under control.
-Nevertheless, I recommend learning the composition of the picture right away.
-To help you here, you’ll find a few important tips and rules that will assist you in composing your picture:
+Another mistake photography beginners tend to make is to simply shoot without thinking about the image composition.
+I know, at the beginning you’re happy when you get a grip on the camera settings.
+Nevertheless, I recommend to learn the composition of the picture right away.

 7. How you learn photography?